jnunemaker/cassanity/README.md

 Layer of goodness on top of cassandra-cql so you do not have to write CQL strings all over the place.

+## Note about Cassandra 1.2

+At this time, cassandra 1.2 is not supported.
+Under the hood, cassanity uses [cassandra-cql](https://github.com/kreynolds/cassandra-cql), which does not currently support 1.2.
+It needs the thrift bindings ([initial pull request](https://github.com/kreynolds/cassandra-cql/pull/39)) updated for 1.2 or to wrap the new binary protocol ([initial pull request](https://github.com/kreynolds/cassandra-cql/pull/40)).
+I'm hoping to work on this in February or March, but if you want to take a stab, that would be awesome.

 ## Installation

 Add this line to your application's Gemfile: